 This form can be used to document any observation of a trainee’s performance.
 It does not use a rating scale.
-Rather the assessor is asked to describe the performance and make recommendations for improvement.
+Rather the observer is asked to describe the performance and make recommendations for improvement.
 It can essentially be used in any setting to provide any useful information to the trainee or competence committee and it can be linked to an EPA post-hoc if relevant.

 - Tools and resources

 - VIDEO (01:24): Introduction to competence committees